check-spelling/check-spelling-docs/Event-descriptions.md

 * Consider adding a `\b` or `\s` to the edges of your pattern.
 * It's possible to add the items to expect or to the dictionary if they're really correct.
 * See [[Warning about substring matches|Feature: Warning about substring matches]] for more advice.

+## summary-table-skipped

+When producing a [[Summary Table|Feature: Summary Table]], if sections would cause the Summary to exceed its size limit, they'll be dropped.

+### Resolution

+Remove items

+* If there are suggested dictionaries, resolve them/disable the feature
+* Expand the dictionary by adding items to `allow.txt` or including additional `extra_dictionaries`
+* If there are too many forbidden items, remove some from `line_forbidden.patterns`
+* If there are pattern suggestions add them to `patterns.txt` or remove them from `candidate.patterns`
+* If files trigger too many items, skip them with `exclude.txt`
+* Focus on specific files with `only.txt`